+Finally, as a CSSDP board member, I have been a representative of CSSDP at the SSDP conference.
+I was also a representative for CSSDP for a consultation held by the Canadian government through the Centre on Substance Use and Addiction too.
 The Canadian Government was attempting to inform Canadian drug policies.
 In general, my role in CSSDP is to provide representation for the organization itself.
 I have to find opportunities and guide the future acts of the organization.

 What do you consider the core principle of CSSDP?

-The unique aspect of CSSDP in contrast to other drug policy organizations is that most of us are students and we are directly representing the voice of youth.
+The unique aspect of CSSDP [in contrast to other drug policy organizations] is that most of us are students and we are directly representing the voice of youth.
 Most drug policy organizations do not have youth as the focus.

 Where do you hope CSSDP goes into the future?